mkeet/BookTemplates/FUBCSguide08/README.md

+# Classic Dissertation style and variants

+A fairly typical dissertation template, adapted for a a multilingual setting and additional customisation features.

 ## About the original template

 The original template was created by the ILLC in Amsterdam by Maarten de Rijke, which made its way to FUB where I adapted it for the dissertations.